Community Emergency Response Team

 In Renton, there are about 32 firefighters on duty serving a community of over 100,000 residents on any given day.
 If a disaster occurs, these professional first responders will be overwhelmed with requests for help.
 Community Emergency Response Team (CERT) teaches you to how to provide emergency assistance safely and effectively until trained responders arrive.

-Renton CERT classes are taught by local subject matter experts including firefighters, police officers, chaplains, emergency managers, and medical professionals.
-Learn to extinguish fires, conduct search and rescue, provide basic first aid, identify and respond to terrorism, assist professional responders, reduce survivor stress, and prepare yourself and your community for emergencies.
+Renton CERT classes are taught by local subject matter experts such as firefighters, police officers, emergency managers, and medical professionals.
+Participants learn to extinguish small fires, conduct light search and rescue, provide basic disaster first aid, respond to disasters, assist professional responders, support survivors, and prepare yourself and your community for emergencies.

 If you are a Renton resident and have graduated from a CERT program in another city, please email EM@rentonwa.gov to get involved in Renton's CERT program.